Cook Shire Council Chambers: History

-The former Cook Shire Council Chambers was constructed in 1876-77 as Cooktown's first purpose-built Post and Telegraph Office.
+The former Cook Shire Council Chambers was constructed in 1876–77 as Cooktown's first purpose-built Post and Telegraph Office.
 Its function changed to that of municipal council offices in 1893, and it has retained this function for over a century.

 The building is one of the earliest surviving in Cooktown, which was founded in October 1873 as the Endeavour River port for the important Palmer River goldfields.
 Cooktown developed almost overnight as a port and supply and administrative centre.
-Within six months of its establishment, the town had 20 restaurants, 12 large and 20 smaller stores, 6 butchers, 5 bakers, 3 tinsmiths, and chemists, fancygoods shops, watchmakers, bootmakers and saddlers; 65 publican's licenses had been issued for the Cooktown-Palmer River district, with 30 more applied for by April 1874.
+Within six months of its establishment, the town had 20 restaurants, 12 large and 20 smaller stores, 6 butchers, 5 bakers, 3 tinsmiths, and chemists, fancy-goods shops, watchmakers, bootmakers and saddlers; 65 publican's licenses had been issued for the Cooktown-Palmer River district, with 30 more applied for by April 1874.
 There was an estimated 3,000 floating population in the town itself, and thousands of men en route to the goldfields.
 Two Cooktown newspapers were established in 1874, a state school, customs house, court house, and several churches were erected by 1875, and the town was declared a municipality on 5 April 1876.
 The 1876 census revealed a population of over 9,200 persons on the then extensive Palmer goldfields, and the town of Cooktown had a population of just under 2,200.

 An unofficial post office was established in Cooktown from 1 January 1874, and became official later in the year.
 A line for the telegraph from Cooktown to Maytown, 150 mi west on the Palmer goldfields, was opened on 25 April 1876.